suresh-ramaswamy/dotfiles/readme.md

 ## A Fresh macOS Setup

 1. Upgrade to latest OS
-1. In System Preferences, change Caps Lock key to Control
+1. In System Preferences -> Keyboard -> Modifier Keys..., change "Caps Lock" key to "Control"
 1. Install xcode and open it to accept the T&C
 1. Open Terminal
 1. mkdir $HOME/repo